Rukenshia/home/README.md

 note taking app open for quick notes, so the scratchpad was added.

 People started asking me about this page whenever I shared my screen, so I decided to make it open source.
-Since this started as a tiny side project, please don't expect the highest quality repositories :)
+Since this started as a tiny side project, please don't expect the highest quality code :)

 ## Installation